yesirrr/PriceChecker/README.md

 # Stockx-Discord-Bot

-Stockx Discord Tool that shows product information based on command input.
+Stockx Discord Bot that shows product information based on user keywords.

-Command: .sx [keywords here] (no brackets)
+Command: sx

 It returns an embed with:
 - Product Name and StockX link